Introduction

 Evidence

-What did the Famous Five – Henrietta Muir Edwards, Nellie McClung, Louise McKinney, Emily Murphy, and Irene Parlby – achieve for Canadian women through The Person’s Case?
+What did the Famous Five – Henrietta Muir Edwards, Nellie McClung, Louise McKinney, Emily Murphy, and Irene Parlby – achieve for Canadian women through the Persons Case?
+Were any women left behind?

 The unveiling of a plaque commemorating the five Alberta women whose efforts resulted in the Person’s Case, which established the rights of women to hold public office in Canada.